 Theory: 1. coins go in, 2. coins come out -> you are anonymous.

 If it would be that simple.
-The transactions related to Bitcoin mixers can be easily identified and based on amount analysis the parties can be quite simply deanonymized:
+It is not a challenge to identify the transactions related to Bitcoin mixers and based on a simple subset-sum analysis the parties can be deanonymized:

 Round Based Mixers